Meryl Streep's Latest Project Is Just As Inspiring As You'd Expect

 In the same interview, when asked what lessons suffragettes could teach us today, Streep responded, "Don’t give up or give in in the face of patronising ridicule, amused disdain or being ignored."
 (Perhaps that's why she agreed to participate in a sequel to Mamma Mia?)

 Fitting advice.
-The exhibition Hotbed will be on display the New York Historical Society from November 3, 2017 - March 25, 2018.
-The film We Rise will be ongoing.
+The exhibition Hotbed, which includes the film We Rise, will be on display the New York Historical Society from November 3, 2017 - March 25, 2018.

 Read These Stories Next: